Romanian taxes on dividends in 2026 – explained in details

 Another important detail is that the health insurance contribution is due by the beneficiary of income even if they also have the employee status under which they already pay this contribution during the year.

 The tax reporting for the purpose of paying the health insurance contribution must be fulfiled by the individual beneficiary of income.
 This must be done through filing the annual tax return.
-For income generated in 2025, the annual tax return filing deadline is 25 May 2026.
-While for 2024 the reporting deadline is on 25 May 2025.
+For income generated in 2026, the annual tax return filing deadline is 25 May 2027.
+While for 2025 the reporting deadline was on 25 May 2026.

 Through the same annual tax return an individual must also declare the estimated income of Romanian sources to be realized during the current year (the year in which the declaration is filed).
 If one estimates that he/she will be deriving income subject to taxation during that year, taxes will be due in advance for certain types of income.